POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA's Effective Area, Exposure, and Sensitivity

-function of sky position in galactic celestial coordinates for two fixed incident tau neutrino energies, $10^8$ GeV and $10^9$ GeV.
-As with the sensitivity curves in Fig.~\ref{fig:sensitivity-sunmoon}, we include the factor of $f_t = 0.3$ to account for the reduction in exposure due to the Sun and the Moon.
+In the left column of Fig.~\ref{fig:nusensitivityskyplot}, we provide sky plots of the all-flavor sensitivity for long bursts, including the location-dependent factor $f_t$ plotted in Fig.~\ref{fig:SunMoon}, as a function of sky position in galactic celestial coordinates for two fixed incident tau neutrino energies, $10^8$ GeV and $10^9$ GeV.
 For reference, we include several selected nearby sources and/or relevant sky regions (\textit{i.e.}, the Telescope Array ``hot spot''~[\citenum{Abbasi:2014lda,Lundquist:2017fjo}]) in the sky plots of Fig.~\ref{fig:nusensitivityskyplot}.
-In Table~\ref{table:longburst}, we list the minimum and maximum all-flavor sensitivities, assuming equal fluxes for the three neutrino flavors, for $E_{\nu}=10^8,\ 10^9$, and $10^{10}$~GeV.
+In Table~\ref{table:longburst}, we list the minimum and maximum all-flavor sensitivities, assuming equal fluxes for the three neutrino flavors, for $E_{\nu}=10^7,\ 10^8,\ 10^9$, and $10^{10}$~GeV.